whatsapp us

 What is the most useful kitchen accessory for Indian cooking?

 The spice pull-out beside the hob, without question.
-Indian cooking involves 15–25 spice and condiment items in daily use, and having all of them accessible in one smooth pull saves several minutes per cooking session and eliminates the searching-through-shelves frustration.
+Indian cooking involves 15 to 25 spice and condiment items in daily use, and having all of them accessible in one smooth pull saves several minutes per cooking session and eliminates the searching-through-shelves frustration.

 Hettich vs Häfele for kitchen accessories: which is better?